 RTMP Ingest on Dacast

-RTMPS is a valuable protocol for broadcasters who want to keep their streams protected from any external threats.
-It works almost exactly like RTMP proper, but it has an added layer of security.
-This protocol is particularly useful for streaming from mobile devices since it provides the extra security required for protected streaming on public networks.
+RTMPS is a valuable protocol for broadcasters who want to protect their streams from external threats.
+It works almost precisely like RTMP proper, but it has an added layer of security.
+While it currently has certain limitations in terms of compatibility, it may start becoming more compatible in the future due to its added security benefit.
+This protocol benefits streaming from mobile devices since it provides the extra protection required for protected streaming on public networks.

-When it comes to streaming with Dacast, the protocol works seamlessly with our typical RTMP ingest functions.
+Regarding streaming with a streaming software like Dacast, the protocol works seamlessly with our typical RTMP ingest functions.

-For additional information on RTMPS or anything else related to RTMP, please contact our tech support team.
+Don’t hesitate to get in touch with our tech support team for additional information on RTMPS or anything else related to RTMP.
 An expert team member can answer your questions and point you in the direction of additional information.

 In the meantime, feel free to head over to the Knowledgebase section of our site.
 A quick search for “RTMP” will pull up dozens of related articles for you to browse.

-For additional tips for live streaming, exclusive offers, and other community support, please join our LinkedIn group.
+Please join our LinkedIn group for additional tips for live streaming, exclusive offers, and other community support.